-Being the most unprotected at the time of impact, a pedestrian usually suffers very serious injuries and OFTEN death.
-Even after a recovery some of their lives are not the same due to disability, chronic pains and psychological trauma.
-Cases like this require serious and professional representation, guidance, support and appropriate resolution.
+Being the most unprotected at the time of impact, a pedestrian usually suffers very serious, traumatic injuries OFTEN resulting in fatality and death.
+Pedestrians that survive traumatic injuries resulting from collisions, may find their lives permanently altered as even after recovery and rehabilitation, many suffer from some form of disability, chronic pain, and psychological trauma.
+Cases like this require serious and professional representation, guidance, support, and appropriate legal resolution.

-That being said, we strongly recommend to turn to our experienced personal injury attorney as soon as possible after the accident occured.
-We understand how overwhelmed and lost you may feel and promise you the best representation from investigating and preparing your case to recovering the reasonable compensation for your injuries and losses.
-We can help you find the appropriate and caring doctors, pay your medical bills and work on gathering necessary evidence for your accident.
+We strongly recommend that affected pedestrians turn to our experienced personal injury attorney as soon as possible after the occurrence of the accident.
+If you have been the pedestrian victim of a traumatic collision, we understand how overwhelmed and lost you may feel and promise you the best legal representation throughout the course of your case.
+We will investigate and prepare your case with the goal of adequately recovering the reasonable compensation you are owed for your injuries and losses.
+We can help you find the appropriate and caring doctors, in addition to assisting with medical bill payment and the gathering of necessary evidence to support your accident case.

-At Amerberg Law group we work diligently with each client and deal with all types of pedestrian accidents, including drunk drivers, speeding and running red lights drivers, drug-impared and reckless behavior drivers.
-Countless similar cases in our portfolio allow us to handle a big variety of them and help hundreds of people every day.
-We choose the right strategy for your specific circumstances and make sure it brings you the most valuable resolution.
-We will protect you.
+At Amerberg Law group, we work diligently with each individual client in addition to managing a multitude of pedestrian accident types.
+Including accident involving drunk drivers, speeding negligent drivers, as well as drug-impaired and reckless drivers.
+Countless similar cases in our portfolio allow us to handle an extensive variety of cases and help hundreds of people every day.
+We will choose the right, individual strategy for your specific circumstances and will ensure it brings you the most valuable resolution.
+We will serve to legally protect you.

 What is an accident?